Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 → Endless red errors?

-→ You removed or added mods mid-save

-→ Start a new world
+→ You removed or added mods mid-save.
+Start a new save.

 **Game frozen, or the Console is a waterfall of Red Errors?**
-→ Mods exist in `AppData\Roaming\7DaysToDie\Mods`

-→ Remove ALL mods from that folder
+→ Mods exist in `AppData\Roaming\7DaysToDie\Mods`.
+Remove ALL mods from that folder.

 **Multiplayer not working?**

 → Crossplay should be **disabled**

 → Server + clients must match mods exactly

 **Random crashes after playing for a while?**
-→ Too high graphics

-→ Too large RWG map

-→ Insufficient RAM

-→ Reduce settings and map size
+→ Your overall Graphics settings are too high for your hardware.
+Lower them.

+→ You tried to make a RWG Map that was too large/complicated for your hardware to handle.
+Make smaller/simpler maps, or upgrade hardware.

+→ Insufficient RAM.
+The Descent requires 16GB of System Memory.
+Disbale that mod, or upgrade your hardware.

+→ Performance Issues?
+Reduce Graphic Settings and Map size.
+Maybe disable The Descent and/or CompoPack POIs.
+You can also play around with things like DLSS, or try purchasing Lossless Scaling.

 If none of the above applies: